Mugen Seiki: MBX Series

 The 7R features a revised chassis and control arm setup along with new 16 mm big bore shocks.
 The rear shocks had a shorter stroke by 4 mm compared to its predecessor.
 MBX-7R The vehicle was released in December 2014.

 MBX7TR & MBX7TR ECO.
 The MBX7TR along with the MBX7TR ECO were officially launched November 3, 2015 despite already have competing in a number of prior R/C car races.
 The new car features 16mm shocks which are up from the previous 15mm shocks used in the MBX7T, as well as a stiffer chassis and more precise steering with an improved servo saver.
-Other revisions to the MBX7TR truggy include a new 1.4mm spring which is lighter and designed to help reduce chassis roll and improve handling on bumpy track conditions.
-The front lower arms have been revised with more material added to the area surrounding the hinge pin for increased durability.
-The MBX7TR also abandoned the rebuild-able CVD style shafts in favor of universal style driveshafts and now also shares the same trailing style front hub carrier and ackermann plate as the MBX7R buggy.
-The front steering and geometry changes are intended to increase the truck's steering and the total number of steering adjustments available.